Say Goodbye to Eczema Flare-Ups with These Natural Prevention Tips

 Take frequent showers.

-Contrary to popular belief, taking frequent showers isn’t bad for eczema sufferers.
+Contrary to popular belief, frequent showers aren’t bad for eczema sufferers.
 Actually, it’s quite the opposite.
 Showering can help keep your skin hydrated.

 Just be sure to use a moisturizing, soap-free cleanser that doesn’t contain harsh chemicals, such as sodium lauryl sulfate (SLS).
 SLS creates a nice lather, but it strips your skin of its natural oils, which can lead to eczema flare-ups.